Key Takeaways 🔥

 But what exactly is customer experience?
 And how can organizations improve it?

-Customer experience can be defined as the way customers interact with an organization, from their first point of contact all the way through to post-purchase support.
+Customer experience can be defined as how customers interact with an organization, from their first point of contact to post-purchase support.
 Every touchpoint along the customer journey presents an opportunity to improve CX.
 Digital technologies can enhance customer engagement and personalize marketing and value at every customer journey stage.

 One of the challenges marketing organizations face in customer engagement is understanding customer needs and wants.
-In the past, marketing organizations would rely on customer surveys to gather this information.
-But with the advent of big data and analytics, organizations can now get a much more detailed view of customer behavior in real time.
+In the past, marketing organizations relied on customer surveys to gather this information.
+But with the advent of big data and analytics, organizations can get a much more detailed view of customer behavior in real time.

 This allows marketing organizations to fully realize what customers want and need and provide them with the ability to deliver a more personalized cross-platform experience.